Electoral college ballots rescued as protesters storm US Capitol, senator says

-Amid the stunning attempt to overturn America's presidential election, the Oregon senator said on Twitter that the ballots "would have been burned by the mob" "if our capable floor staff hadn't grabbed them."
+Amid the stunning attempt to overturn America's presidential election, the Oregon senator said on Twitter that the ballots, contained in several wooden boxes, "would have been burned by the mob" "if our capable floor staff hadn't grabbed them."

+Before the chaos erupted, the ballots had been been set to be counted and certified by both houses of Congress.

-The chaos on Capitol Hill marked an attempt by the protesters to undercut the nation's democracy and keep Democrat Joe Biden from replacing Trump in the White House.
+The storming of the Capitol Hill marked an attempt by the protesters to undercut the nation's democracy and keep Democrat Joe Biden from replacing Trump in the White House.

 The National Guard and state and federal police were called in for control, and the mayor of Washington imposed a rare evening curfew.
 One person was reported to have been shot.